VX-Linux/main/README.md

 - Update VX

 **Deb / Rpm Installer**
+- Double-click the deb/rpm file to install in terminal

+**Flatpak Installer**
-- Double-click on the file to install in terminal
+- Double-click the flatpakref file to install in terminal

 **Updates arriving in v6.0**
 - All installers updated (most have been updated to download the latest release)
-- Browser manager (Brave, Chrome, Chromium, Edge, Falkon, Firefox, Opera, Pale Moon, Vivaldi, Waterfox)
+- Browser manager
 - ISO built with new updated mklive
 - Layout switcher
 - Unused kernels added to Cleanup